Challenge: Users Struggling to Find Products

 After you run users through a study, the Treejack software scores your tasks on various findability-related metrics.
 The simplest is the Overall Score, a 1 to 10 measure for each task that combines your Success and Directness scores, with 10 being the best score.
 Success is the percentage of participants who successfully select the right answer.
 Directness is the percentage of participants who did not backtrack at all when selecting an answer.
 The Overall Score favors Success over Directness at a ratio of 3:1.

 To do the analysis, we started by drilling into each task, focusing on tasks where users struggled.
-Here’s the task we demonstrated above, which scored a disappointing 3 out of 10 on Overall Score:
+Here’s the task we demonstrated above, which scored a disappointing 3 out of 10 on Overall Score.

 On tasks where many users took the wrong path, we wanted to know the most common wrong paths.
 Pietrees allowed us to visualize the click data and spot navigation patterns.